-I understand and will abide by the Galena Park I.S.D.
-Acceptable Use Policy for the Electronic Communications System.
+I understand and will abide by the Galena Park ISD Acceptable Use Policy for the Electronic Communications System.
 I understand that it is my responsibility to obtain training maintain business email transactions and archive email as needed to manage alloted email space.
 I further understand noncompliance with applicable rules and regulations may result in suspension or termination of privileges and other disciplinary actions consistent with District policies.
 Violations of law may result in criminal prosecution as well as disciplinary action by the District.

-Name:

-(Please Print)
+Name:(Please Print)

 Signature: Date:

 Campus / Location: Position:

-Release Form for Display of Employee Photograph on the Internet
+Release Form for D isplay of Employee Photograph on the Internet

-The purpose of displaying employee photographs on the District Web site or campus Web site is to inform others of GPISD professional staffing, learning activities, and programs.
-Please indicate your preference by checking the appropriate space below.
-(Employee names and E-mail address are considered directory information and are available to the public.)
+of GPISD professional staffing, learning activ aphs on the District Web site or campus Web site is to inform others ities, and programs.
+Please indicate your preference by checking the and E-mail address are considered directory information and are available

-\\\\\ I give my permission for my photograph to be published on a campus or District Website.
+I give my permission for my photograph to be published on a campus or District Website.